 During the race, organisers can require competitors to undertake a "Joker Lap."
 (This is not a requirement in Historic Rallycross and is optional for other rallycross events).
 If Joker Laps are run, each competitor must complete something called the "Joker Lap."
 The Joker Lap is an extra section of track that adds two-three seconds to the lap time.
 Each car must pass through this once in each race, failure to do so will incur a time penalty.
 The Joker Lap adds to the excitement of the race, with strategy playing a part as to when the driver undertakes their Joker Lap.

-The flagship series is the MSA British Rallycross Championship but there are plenty of other events and series to get involved in, such as the BTRDA Clubmans Rallycross Championship, at venues across the country.
+The flagship series is the Motorsport UK British Rallycross Championship but there are plenty of other events and series to get involved in, such as the BTRDA Clubmans Rallycross Championship, at venues across the country.

 So how do I start?